 The last thing you need is to get injured—or to hate your workout.
 Starting slow gives you a solid foundation to build upon as you increase your running bit by bit each week.

-How to Begin Running Tip No. 2: Don’t Run Every Day
+Tip #2: Don’t Run Every Day

 In the beginning, you’ll want to limit your running to three days a week.
 Add to that fun activities like yoga, tennis or hiking—and make sure to include at least one rest day a week to give your muscles time to recover.